taraw28/ling567-22wi-bcj/README.md

 ### Phenomena
 ### Questions
-- different ways of asking questions:
+- polar interrogatives
-  - polar interrogatives:there are three ways to form polar questions using morphological material.
-The first is by using the interrogative particle _nganyji_.
+  - using the interrogative particle _nganyji_.
 The particle usually appears first in the clause.
-This particle questions the proposition in the clause as a whole.
+This particle questions the proposition in the **clause as a whole**.
        - Ex(s) for a free question word _nganyji_ :
      ```
     Source: a:618
     Vetted: t
     Judgement: g